Farsan-k/Portfolio-Website/README.md

 ---

-## ⭐ Support
+## Support

-If you find this portfolio useful or interesting, consider giving the repository a ⭐.
+If you find this portfolio useful or interesting, consider giving the repository a star.

 It helps support the project and motivates me to keep building and learning.

 ---

-## 📜 License
+## License

 This project is intended for personal portfolio and educational purposes.

 ---

-## 👨‍💻 Author
+## Author

 ### Farsan K